epfl-ada/ada-2023-project-klech/README.md

 charts at the identity-pair level, matching pairs inter-identity, taking the geographic difference between the human and LLM average hub degree curves, and performing a t-test for difference from 0 on the average of these differences.

+If Falcon 7B engages in cycles - meaning it navigates to pages previously seen in its page path - we can remove intermediary pages and treat such cycles as the equivalent of a 'backtrack'.
+We can then

 - Does Falcon 7B pursue page-paths that are sensical to human researchers?
 - Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
 - How often does Falcon 7B 'backtrack' compared to humans?